googleapis/gapic-generator-ruby/shared/README.md

-# Common files and tasks for Ruby API Client Generator gems
+# Shared files and tasks for Ruby API Client Generator gems

 This directory contains the tasks and files used for the gapic generator gems.
 Including the repository for the shared protos and their binary files, as well